PracticeFoxyCode/practice/README.md

     ...

 #good :)
+# we are already in the animals.dogs namespace, let's feel at home
 from . import dog
 class Labrador(dog.Dog):
     ...

 ```

-this has the following advantages:
+This has the following advantages:
-* it's still explicit that `dog` and `labrador` belongs in the `animals.dogs` namespace
+* it's still explicit that `dog` and `labrador` belongs in the `animals.dogs`
+  namespace
 * we still don't import actual names from inside modules, only *modules* themselves.

 ### Namespace Inflation

-Given this tree:
+Here's an example of what not to do.
+Let's say you have this tree:

     parsers
     ├─ textual_parsers